 The Company analyzed the conversion options for derivative accounting consideration under ASC 815-15 "Derivatives and Hedging" and determined that the embedded conversion features should be classified as liabilities due to their being no explicit limit to the number of shares to be delivered upon settlement of the above conversion options.
 The embedded conversion features were measured at fair value at inception with the change in fair value recorded to earnings.
-Additionally, because there is no explicit limit to the number of shares to be issued upon conversion of the above instruments, the Company cannot determine if it will have sufficient authorized shares to settle all other share-settleable instruments, including the warrants granted above.
-As a result, all other share-settlable instruments have also been classified as liabilities.
+Additionally, because there is no explicit limit to the number of shares to be issued upon conversion of the above instruments, the Company cannot determine if it will have sufficient authorized shares to settle all other share-settable instruments, including the warrants granted above.
+As a result, all other share-settable instruments have also been classified as liabilities.

-Derivative Liabilities

-June 30, 2012 \$ 142,327

-Debt discount due to derivative liability 155,009

-Loss on derivative liability over debt discount 23,826

-Change in fair value 171,299

-June 30, 2013 \$ 492,461
+Derivative Liabilities June 30, 2012 \$ 142,327 Debt discount due to derivative liability 155,009 Loss on derivative liability over debt discount 23,826 Loss on change in fair value in derivative 171,299 June 30, 2013 \$ 492,461 Addition of new conversion option derivative 252,500 Reclassification of derivative to common stock due to conversion of convertible note payable (666,009) Loss on change of fair value in derivative 202,299 June 30, 2014 \$ 281,251